APSU College of Business suiting up for second event with JCPenney - Clarksville Online - Clarksville News, Sports, Events and Information

 Suit-Up will take place on September 18th at Governors Square Mall from 3:00pm – 6:00pm.
 Students and their family members are eligible to receive up to 50 percent off select career wear, shoes, and accessories when they use the 30 percent off coupon provided by the College of Business during check-in.
 Students should RSVP using PeayLink at https://bit.ly/JCPSuitup.

-For more information about the event or to get involved, contact Dessauer at .
+For more information about the event or to get involved, contact Dessauer at dessauerd@apsu.edu.